IngPatricia/IngPatricia/README.md

 ## Skills and Experience

 * ^_^ Student and a long-Life learner!
-* 💻 Java, SQL, R, Spanish.
+* 💻 Java, SQL, Spanish.
-* 👩‍💻 Eclipse, NetBeans, InteliJ, Oracle SQL Developer , R studio.
+* 👩‍💻 Eclipse, NetBeans, InteliJ, Oracle SQL Developer.

 - 🔭 I’m currently working on making the correct documentiation for my past assignments so that I can show what I have worked on so far.
+In addition to further learn Java, and to begin learning Python.

 ## Outside Tech